What Is House Hacking? 9 Ways to Start

 - Research location rental demand: Ensure there’s a strong market for rentals in the neighborhood before you commit.

-- Work with a top agent: Partnering with a trusted real estate agent familiar with house hacking and local rental properties will remove pitfalls and increase your chances of success.
+- Work with a top agent: Partnering with a trusted real estate agent familiar with house hacking and local rental properties can help you avoid common mistakes and improve your chances of success.

 House hacking pitfalls to avoid